chi-feng/how-to-python/README.md

 # How to python

 Note: these instructions are for a mac/linux environment.
-On Windows, managing python from the command line is difficult, so I recommend using Anaconda, which comes pre-installed with most scientific packages and comes with a GUI to manage packages.
+On Windows, managing python from the command line is difficult, so I recommend using Anaconda, which comes pre-installed with most scientific packages.
 Anaconda uses its own environment and package management system, so if you use Anaconda, do not follow any instructions here.

 ## Key concepts
 1. **Use a separate virtual environment for each project.** This promotes reproducibility since your projects will be using consistent versions of packages.